DerClown03/SatisfactoryCalculator/README.md

 1. Download the .zip folder provided on this repository
 2. Extract it in your Programs folder
 3. Open the "SatisfactoryCalculatorGUI.exe" file.
-   It may ask you to install the .NET framework, go ahed and install it.
+   It may ask you to install the .NET framework, go ahead and install it.
 4. Try to open the .exe file again, it should run now.
 5. Create a shortcut on your Desktop (optional)